AceOfSpades-JFK/MusicPlayer/README.md

 `track_info: TrackInfo`: The info of the track

 `volume: float`: How loud the track is

+`playing: bool`: Whether or not the track and its layers are playing.

+`stream_paused: bool`: Whether or not the track and its layers are paused.

 `fade_finished: signal`: Emitted when a volume fade for the track is finished.